 One of the most powerful things you can do for your child is to read with them.

-When Should You Start Reading To Children?
+When Should You Start Reading to Children?

 The Benefits of Reading to Children

-2. Cognitive Development
+2. Supports Cognitive Development

 3. Fosters a Strong Relationship

 The family that reads together stays together.
-It gives you two one more way to spend time bonding.
-You’ll have a lot of ways already, but there’s something especially relaxing about reading time.
+Reading gives you one more way to spend time bonding.

-6. Improves Communication
+6. Improves Communication Skills

-Even the act of reading to your child can set them up for better grades in school.
-It doesn’t matter if they don’t understand the words you’re telling them yet.
-Early learning experiences like reading to your child will enhance their school performance (4).
+Reading to your child sets them up for better grades later in life.
+It does not matter if they don’t understand the words yet.

-They’ll learn to love reading or at least realize it’s important, and reading is a skill they’ll use in every subject they tackle in school.
+Early learning experiences like reading enhance school performance (4).
+They learn to love reading.
+This is a skill they will use in every subject they tackle in school.

-8. Lengths Attention Span
+8. Lengthens Attention Span

 Pro Tip

-9. Better Listeners
+9. Creates Better Listeners

 10. Builds Imagination